Joshua-Bettles/joshua-bettles.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Electronic and Electrical Engineering specialising in Robotics and Control, The University of Manchester, 2027 (expected)
+* M.Eng. in Mechatronic Engineering with Industrial Placement, The University of Manchester, 2023

 Work experience
 ======